zero804/gitter/README.md

 Gitter connects to third party APIs.
 In order to do this, you will need to generate API tokens and add them to your configuration.

+In the future, we hope to streamline this process and skip OAuth providers.
+You can track https://gitlab.com/gitlab-org/gitter/webapp/issues/1973

 #### Mac

 To do this automatically, run the following command which will create a `.env` file: